parttimehacker/new_pi_desktop/README.md

 # Description

 This repository contains instructions and bash scripts I use to configure new Raspberry Pi devices with the Raspbian OS desktop software.
 My process is still manual but its getting better (docker is in my future).
 I use the Raspberry Pi Image Installer to copy the latest Raspberry Foundation image to a SD card.
 I enable SSH and set up Wi-Fi on the SD card while its still in my laptop.

-At this point you should clone newpi into the **pi** user home directory.
-Run the `./start-and-network.sh` bash script to get upgrades and set up file sharing on the network.

-I strongly recommend creating a **<newuser>**, logout of the **pi** account.
-Login to the **<newuser>** account and delete the **pi** user to improve your security.
+I strongly recommend creating a **new user** account and delete the **pi** account.

-At this point you need to git clone your applications.

 # Laptop-based Image Copy and SSH Setup

-- Flash the latest Raspberry Pi image to an SD card and then update the mounted boot drive
+Flash the latest Raspberry Pi image to an SD card,  then update the mounted boot drive

-Download the Raspberry Pi Image Installer at https://www.raspberrypi.org/downloads/
+- Download the Raspberry Pi Image Installer at https://www.raspberrypi.org/downloads/

 ```
 cd /Volumes/boot